c0priwolf/docker-lnmp-with-mutli-php-versions/README.md

 3. Check the URL `localhost` in you browser, and you will catch the phpinfo with 7.2:

-the php7.2 site files is in `./site/site1`
+> the php7.2 site files is in `./site/site1`

 ![](./src/SCREENSHOT.png)

-4. If you want to preview other php version info in the site.
-You can add the `hosts` in your system.
+## Preview other php version website?
+1. You can add these `hosts` in your system.
 > hosts file location: Linux & Mac in `/etc/hosts`, Windows in `C:\Windows\System32\drivers\etc` (default)

 ```bash